• Skip to primary navigation

 Canyonlands National Park is one of the best settings to experience what camping in the desert is like, and The Needles is an awesome setting for it if you’re keen to linger a while longer.

-The Needles Campground is made up of twenty-six different sites spread out across several locations in the Needles.
+The Needles Campground is made up of twenty-six different sites with views of the rocky spires.

 During the spring and fall, it’s possible to make reservations ahead, but any other time of the year, it works on a first-come, first-served basis.